Shana026/Flight-Detector-Desktop-App/README.md

 - Clone the repository https://github.com/yairshp/FlightDetector.
 - Download the zip.

+# How to open FlightGear Application
+FlightGear is an open source simulator that allows research.
+To define what data is about we need to add XML file to the folder you download the FlightGear : 0/data/protocol.
+Example for windows user: C:\Program Files\FlightGear 2020.3.6\data\Protoco
+Because we want to use him differently in the command line in the setting tab  we enter the next commands:
+--generic=socket,in,10,127.0.0.1,5400,tcp,playback_small
+ --fdm=null
+and than press fly.

+# How to add DLL
+If you want to use different Anomaly detector algorithm you will need to implement the next function:
+//constructor
+Create();
+//in this function we learn the normal behavior of the features.
+Int learnNormalFromCSV(StringBuilder CSVfileName);
+//this function get feature name and return the name of the most correlative feature to him. string GetMostCorrelativeFeature(string feature);
+//this function get name of feature and return the regression (it can be line\ //circle and so on) float[] GetLinearRegression(string feature);
+//this function get CSV file name and detect all the anomalies. int detectFromCSV(StringBuilder CSVfileName);
+//this function return all the time stamps that ware anomalies. int[] GetAllAnomaliesTimesStamps();

 # Usage
 Run the FlightGear and the Flight Detector app. <br>